Mastering change management

 What is change management?

-Change management is the process of getting from here to there as smoothly as possible.
+Change management is the process of getting your organisation from here to there as smoothly as possible.
 You know where your business is now, and you have an idea of where you want it to be.
 What you now need to create is a series of steps, or a similar structure, that makes that transition happen without unwanted side-effects.

 The aim of change management is to avoid ad hoc and reactive decision-making from your management process.
 If you are only implementing change as a response to a problem, you could find yourself backed into a corner with limited options.
 So you need to find ways to maximise your options and to be as proactive as possible.